steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Short Term
     Solver
         Busy indicator is not shown at startup.

+        ImageTab
+            Add a reference to its data source.

+        After a Solver calculate:
+            Invalidate all ImageTabs
+            Update only the visible tab.

         Hidden image tabs do not draw until they are visible and a resize event or calculate has fired.
+        How should Meshes be handled in the UI?
+        Separate the UI classes from Explorer into separate files.
+            Should Explorer be in a separate folder from Solver?
+        Rename property_name?

     Lambda
         Intall 2018a.
         Uninstall previous versions of MATLAB.